MENUMENU

 A hand holding a stemless wine glass with a biscuit crumb base and creamy cheesecake filling

-Chocolate can 'seize' very easily if melted too quickly, or in a container that's not completely dry.
-The best way to melt the chocolate smoothly is to break it into pieces and place in a dry microwave-safe dish.
-Microwave for 30 seconds at a time, stirring each time with a dry metal spoon, until it is melted.
+• The best way to melt the chocolate is to break it into pieces, place it in a dry microwave-safe bowl, and heat it in 30-second bursts, stirring with a dry metal spoon until smooth.

 A close up of a stemless wine glass filled with a white cheesecake mixture, and a candy cane placed over the rm of the glass.